 The ERT and ACT will request law enforcement services and/or other emergency services when needed.
-All complaints, regardless of law enforcement involvement, will be investigated, and any violations of law or Webb policy can result in the filing of criminal charges and/or referral o the appropriate campus office or organization (i.e., Office of Admissions and Student Affairs, Dean, Honor Council, Student Court, etc.) Webb will support any reports to law enforcement and will make all attempts to document the incident, even if a report is not made to law enforcement.
+All complaints, regardless of law enforcement involvement, will be investigated, and any violations of law or Webb policy can result in the filing of criminal charges and/or referral to the appropriate campus office or organization (i.e., Office of Admissions and Student Affairs, Dean, Honor Council, Student Court, etc.) Webb will support any reports to law enforcement and will make all attempts to document the incident, even if a report is not made to law enforcement.
 In certain cases, investigations may be carried out in conjunction with local, state, or federal law enforcement agencies.
+Webb employs an outside investigator to assist with such investigations.